[ Mechanus ] [ Fumetown | Rusty Conduit | Techno-Shamanists | Rustcatchers Guild | Smog Dragons ]

 The Rusty Conduit

 The Rusty Conduit is peculiar construct, perfectly aligned with Mechanus’ need for efficiency, yet tainted by the chaos that inevitably comes with entropy.
-It opens into Thuldanin like a wound in the fabric of the plane, permitting transfer the detritus of Mechanus that has been deemed beyond repair.
+It opens into Thuldanin like a wound in the fabric of the plane, permitting the transfer of the detritus of Mechanus that has been deemed beyond repair.
 Some say the gate was forged by the axiomites, while others whisper of darker origins, but what’s clear is that the portal forms a crucial part of Fumetown’s grimy economy.

 The Industry of Sorting and Salvage